25 Awesome Things To Do in Melbourne

 While our Melbourne Chinatown isn’t huge, it’s somewhere you should visit in Melbourne.
 It’s right in the city, so you’re likely to pass it at some point.

-The Museum of Chinese Australian History explains the history of how the Chinese came to Australia during the gold rush, as well as some of Australia’s xenophobic embarrassing past (like the White Australia policy).
+But don’t just stop here for the food and drinks.
+The Museum of Chinese Australian History explains the history of how the Chinese came to Australia during the gold rush, as well as some of Australia’s xenophobic embarrassing past (like the shocking White Australia policy).

-The Yarra River runs through Melbourne and it’s lovely to wander along for a bit of peace and quiet.
-It’s easily accessible from stairs near Federation Square.
+The Yarra River, known as The Birrarung to the people of the Kulin Nations, runs through Melbourne and it’s lovely to wander along for a bit of peace and quiet.
+Head down to Birrarung Marr via the stairs near Federation Square.

-There are bars along the riverbank (Arbory and Riverland Bar) or even a bar in the middle of the river (Ponyfish Island).
+Want something a bit rowdier?
+There are bars along the riverbank (Arbory and Riverland Bar) and even a bar in the middle of the river (Ponyfish Island).

 With something happening daily in Melbourne, there’s bound to be an event or festival on when you visit Melbourne.
 But you might want to time your trip so you can be here for a major event.